congd123/flink-s3-example/README.md

 # Flink to S3

 This example publishes records into S3 (Minio).
+This is using AvroParquetWriter to write the files into S3.

 ## Configurations